 - Those who are admitted will also receive a formal decision letter in the mail in the coming days.
 Those who are not admitted (either defer or deny) will only be receiving a decision email.

-- Note: If you submitted a completed Early Decision application and did not receive a decision email from us this evening, do not panic.
-There are a number of reasons why this could have happened.
+- Note: If you submitted a completed Early Decision application and did not receive a decision email from us this evening, there are a number of reasons why this could have happened.
 Please contact us on Monday.
 We will investigate what happened and report back to you.
 If need be, we can re-launch your decision email, as well as mail a hard copy to you.

 - Second Note: As decisions are arriving to inboxes, we will be signing off until Monday, where we will be more than happy to assist you.
 Please review this blog in its entirety for answers to any immediate questions.
 We will respond to any other questions or comments on Monday.